 The Amazon Effect has changed more than just consumer expectations.
-As the e-commerce giant has transformed retail and the world, it has also forced businesses to accelerate supply chain operations to keep pace with new evolutions, like two-day and same day delivery.
+As the e-commerce giant has transformed retail and the world, it has also forced businesses to accelerate supply chain operations to keep pace with new evolutions, like two-day and same-day delivery.

-So far, big box titans like Walmart have been one of the few companies able to compete.
+So far, big-box titans like Walmart have been one of the few companies able to compete.

 For those impacted by the Amazon Effect but not directly competing with Amazon, there are critical lessons to be learned from their continuous drive to innovate inventory management, warehouse automation, and the supply chain of tomorrow.

-Amazon is the giant in online retail.
+Amazon is a giant in online retail.
 Digital Commerce 360 reports that Amazon generated $177.77 billion in 2019 alone, with 43% growth by Q2 of 2020 over the previous year.
 With the COVID-10 pandemic, revenue is set to outpace prior growth records.

 The company gained this edge by relentlessly expanding operations, optimizing warehouse picking strategies and pushing delivery times beyond what was previously thought possible.

 Conversations around Amazon warehouses often focus on high-tech solutions, from drone deliveries to autonomous robotic innovations.
 While Amazon is pushing boundaries in these areas, they aren’t for everyone.